Constructive Spherical Codes by Hopf Foliations: Construction of Spherical Codes

-Given a minimum distance $d\in\left]0,2\right]$, our procedure is based on a two-step process: \begin{enumerate} \item To choose a set of parameters $\eta\in[0,\pi/2]$, generating a family of tori $T^2_\eta=S_{\cos\eta}^1\times S_{\sin\eta}^1$ mutually distant by at least $d$, as sets in $\mathbb{R}^4$, cf. Corollary \ref{cor: t}--\ref{eq: etas}). \item On each torus $T^2_\eta$, to distribute points with minimal mutual distance $d$, following three steps: \begin{enumerate} \item choose $n$ internal circles mutually distant by at least $d$; \item on each such circle, distribute $m$ equidistant points; \item possibly choose an angle of displacement between the distributions of consecutive internal circles, so as to bring those circles closer and improve the point density. \end{enumerate} \end{enumerate}
+\item On each torus~$T_\eta$, distribute points with minimal mutual distance~$d$, following three steps: \begin{enumerate} \item choose $n$ \emph{internal circles}, i.e., the images $\iota_\eta(\xi_1,\xi_2)$, for $\xi_1\in\left[0,2\pi\right[$ and fixed $\xi_2$, mutually distant by at least $d$ and separated by $\Delta\xi_2$; \item on each such circle, distribute $m$ equidistant points, separated by $\Delta\xi_1$; \item shift the distributions of consecutive internal circles by $\Delta\xi_1/2$, so as to bring those circles closer and improve the point density. \end{enumerate} \end{enumerate}

-An example is illustrated in Fig. \ref{fig: lattice}.
-The next result provides an algorithm to determine the number $n$ of internal circles and the number $m$ of points on each such circle, within each $T^2_\eta$, assuming internal circles of radius $\cos\eta$ which are generated by horizontal lines of constant angle $\xi_2$ and an angle of displacement.
+An illustration of these parameters is given in Fig.~\ref{fig: lattice}.
+The next result provides a way to determine the number~$n$ of internal circles and the number~$m$ of points on each such circle, within each~$T_\eta$.